Quantifying culinary diversity across countries.

 SEASONINGS

 Moroccan cuisine combines sweetness with savor and adds spiciness without overwhelming heat.
 Cumin, coriander, saffron, ginger, and cinnamon are the main spices that give a distinctive profile compared to more subtle Mediterranean cuisines.
 Dried and fresh chili peppers are used lavishly; mint, fresh cilantro, and parsley freshen up dishes; bell peppers, tomatoes, onions, and garlic prevail in aromatics; olives and preserved lemons bring a tangy kick.
 Orange flower, jasmine, and rose petals water infuses exotic aromas into desserts.
+In many stew or slow-cooked dishes, cooks frequently use raisins, apricots, prunes, almonds, pine nuts, and other nuts to create a sweet-savory contrast.

 RAS EL HANOUT – a dried spice mix popular in Morocco, Tunisia, and Algeria, blends from a dozen to 80 spices.
 The name means “head of the shop” – the best spices the seller has to offer.
 Each shop, company, or family may have their own blend.
 Common ingredients, though, include cardamom, cumin, clove, cinnamon, nutmeg, mace, allspice, dry ginger, chili peppers, coriander, black pepper, sweet paprika, fenugreek, and turmeric.